-Sewing machines can look intimidating to novice crafters, but with the right sewing machine for beginners, anyone can learn how to sew.
+We know that sewing machines can look intimidating to novice crafters, but with the right sewing machine for beginners, anyone can learn how to sew.
 A sewing machine is a useful, creative tool to have at home, allowing crafters to hem and mend garments or household items, or make something entirely new.
-Read on for some features to consider when shopping for a new sewing machine as well as the best sewing machines for beginners.
+Read on for our advice on some features you can consider when shopping for a new sewing machine as well as the best sewing machines for beginners.

 - BEST OVERALL: Singer M3500 Sewing Machine With Accessory Kit

 - BEST BANG FOR THE BUCK: Janome Derby Compact Sewing Machine

 - UPGRADE PICK: Singer 9960 Sewing & Quilting Machine

 - BEST COMPUTERIZED: Brother HC1850 Sewing and Quilting Machine

 - BEST MINI: Singer MX231 Sewing Machine With Accessory Kit

 - BEST HEAVY-DUTY: Singer 4423 Heavy Duty Sewing Machine